 |

-A remarkable recent discovery, this
+A remarkable recent discovery,

-a beach near Hunstanton in Norfolk.
+on a beach near Hunstanton in Norfolk.
 This somewhat misleadingly named

 'Stonehenge of the Sea' was first reported in the national newspapers